followmyutopia/devextreme-documentation/concepts/05 Widgets/Scheduler/050 Timetable.md

 <a href="https://js.devexpress.com/Demos/WidgetsGallery/Demo/Scheduler/CellTemplates/jQuery/Light/" class="button orange small fix-width-155" style="margin-right:5px;" target="_blank">View Demo</a>

-In addition, you can use a 3rd-party template engine to customize widget appearance.
-For more information, see the [Use an Alternative Template Engine](/Documentation/Guide/Widgets/Common/UI_Widgets/Customize_Widget_Element_Appearance/#Use_an_Alternative_Template_Engine) article.
+You can also use a 3rd-party template engine to customize widget appearance.
+See the [Use an Alternative Template Engine](/Documentation/Guide/Widgets/Common/UI_Widgets/Customize_Widget_Element_Appearance/#Use_an_Alternative_Template_Engine) article for more information.

 #####See Also#####
 - [Scheduler - Customize Appointment](/Documentation/Guide/Widgets/Scheduler/Appointments/Customize_Appointment/)